alan-dev-dotcom/PingOS/README.md

 # Fallback mechanism

-Spartan features an intelligent self-healing driver compilation pipeline.
  If any graphics, wireless, or network driver file is missing or skipped during development, Spartan dynamically generates a clean, safe C stub on the fly.
 This guarantees that your kernel links successfully and boots into an ISO without ever throwing an "undefined reference" compilation error.

 # Building & Running PingOS